-- SPD members may contact the Health Net Medi-Cal Member Services Department or the CalViva Health Medi-Cal Member Services Department for assistance with PCP selection.
+- SPD members may contact the Health Net Medi-Cal Member Services Department, Community Health Plan of Imperial Valley Member Services Department or the CalViva Health Medi-Cal Member Services Department for assistance with PCP selection.

 - If the SPD member requests a specialist as a PCP, the Medi-Cal Member Services Department representative obtains the necessary information from the SPD member, including the specialist's name and participating physician group (PPG) affiliation (if applicable).

 - The Medi-Cal Member Services Department representative forwards the SPD member's request for a specialist as a PCP to Health Net, Molina Healthcare, or the delegated PPG's designated intake department.